South Turramurra: Transport

-The nearest train station is Turramurra railway station.
-Buses to South Turramurra operate from Turramurra train station.
-The Transdev NSW bus route 571 runs between Turramurra and South Turramurra along Kissing Point Road, and route 572 runs the same route extended to Macquarie University.
+The nearest railway station is Turramurra.
+CDC NSW bus route 571 runs between Turramurra station and South Turramurra along Kissing Point Road, and route 572 runs the same route extended to Macquarie University.

 The Comenarra Parkway, a minor arterial road consisting of only one lane in each direction, creates a boundary with Turramurra, to the north and West Pymble to the south.

 Commercial area

 South Turramurra Shopping Village is located on the corner of Auluba Road and Kissing Point Road.